-Set in Japan in the 16th century (or so), an elderly warlord retires, handing over his empire to his three sons.
-However, he vastly underestimates how the new-found power will corrupt them, or cause them to turn on each other...and him...
+In Medieval Japan, an elderly warlord retires, handing over his empire to his three sons.
+However, he vastly underestimates how the new-found power will corrupt them and cause them to turn on each other...and him.

 Japanese warlord Hidetori Ichimonji decides the time has come to retire and divide his fiefdom among his three sons.
 His eldest and middle sons - Taro and Jiro - agree with his decision and promise to support him for his remaining days.
 The youngest son Saburo disagrees with all of them arguing that there is little likelihood the three brothers will remain united.
 Insulted by his son's brashness, the warlord banishes Saburo.
 As the warlord begins his retirement, he quickly realizes that his two eldest sons selfish and have no intention of keeping their promises.
 It leads to war and only banished Saburo can possibly save him.
 Written by

 59 of 76 people found this review helpful.